 For information about how to import a certificate on a client device, see Import a Certificate on a Client Device.

-If the original website or your web server has a self-signed or invalid certificate, or if the certificate was signed by a CA the Firebox does not recognize (such as a public third-party CA), clients are presented with a browser certificate warning.
-Certificates that cannot be correctly re-signed appear to be issued by Fireware HTTPS-proxy: Unrecognized Certificate or simply Invalid Certificate.
+If the original website or your web server has a self-signed or invalid certificate, or if the certificate was signed by a CA the Firebox does not recognize (such as a public, third-party CA), clients see a certificate warning in their web browsers.
+Certificates that cannot be correctly re-signed appear to be issued by Fireware HTTPS-proxy: Unrecognized Certificate or Invalid Certificate.

 Some third-party programs keep private copies of necessary certificates and do not use the operating system certificate store, or transmit other types of data over TCP port 443.
 These programs include:

-- Communications software, such as AOL Instant Messenger and Google Voice
+- Communications software (for example, AOL Instant Messenger and Google Voice)

-- Remote desktop and presentation software, such as LiveMeeting and WebEx
+- Remote desktop and presentation software(for example, LiveMeeting and WebEx)

-- Financial and business software, such as ADP, iVantage, FedEx, and UPS
+- Financial and business software (for example, iVantage, FedEx, and UPS)

-If these programs do not have a method to import trusted CA certificates, they do not operate correctly when content inspection is enabled.
-Contact your software vendor for more information about certificate use or technical support, or add the IP addresses of computers that use this software to the Bypass List.
+If these programs do not have a method to import trusted CA certificates, they do not operate correctly when Content Inspection is enabled.
+For more information about certificate use or technical support, contact your software vendor, or add the IP addresses of computers with this software to the Bypass List.

 TLSv1 and SSLv3 are protocols used for HTTPS connections.
 SSLv3 is not as secure as TLSv1.
 By default, the HTTPS proxy only allows connections that negotiate the TLSv1 protocol.
 If your users connect to client or server applications that only support SSLv3, you can configure the HTTPS proxy to use SSLv3 for connections to these websites.